Effect of collisions on the plasma sheath in the presence of an inhomogeneous magnetic field: Theoretical Model and basic equations

-A steady-state low-pressure $({T_i<<T_e})$ plasma consists of positive ions and electrons is considered here.
-A schematic diagram of the theoretical model is shown in Fig. {\ref{fig1}}.
-In the theoretical model, it is assumed that the z-axis is perpendicular to the wall and the sheath parameters, such as plasma density, potential, electric field, etc. are varying along z-axis{\cite{hatami2012,adhikari2017,riemann1994theory}}.
-The magnetic field is taken along the x-axis, and there is a spatial variation of the magnetic field along the system length, which increases linearly towards the wall.
-The profile of the magnetic field is given by,
+In the present study a steady-state low-pressure $({T_i<<T_e})$ plasma consisting of positive ions and electrons is considered.
+A schematic diagram of the theoretical model is shown in Fig. {\ref{Fig1}}.
+The problem has a perspective, where, a magnetic field is aligned almost parallel to the surface in order to restrict the plasma coming directly in contact with the surface.
+In the theoretical model, it is assumed that the z-axis is perpendicular to the surface and the sheath parameters, such as plasma density, potential, electric field, etc. are varying along z-axis {\cite{hatami2012,adhikari2017,riemann1994theory}}.
+An expression for the field has been provided in Equation (2).
+The reason behind such a choice of magnetic field is pretty straight forward.
+The physics of sheath is already a complex topic.
+Our aim is to introduce the effect of this IHM in the intricate sheath problem with minimal complexity.